 Company law and accounting

-As for M&A transactions, a business combination (which IFRS define as the bringing together of separate entities or businesses into one reporting entity) may be categorized as either a merger or an acquisition.
+As for mergers and acquisitions (M&A) transactions, a business combination (which IFRS define as the bringing together of separate entities or businesses into one reporting entity) may be categorized as either a merger or an acquisition.
 In essence, a combination is regarded as a merger where it effects a pooling of business interests (i.e. where one company’s equity is exchanged for equity in another company) or where shares in a newly incorporated company are issued to the merging companies’ shareholders in exchange for the equity, with both sides receiving little or no consideration in the form of cash or other assets.

 German company law and accounting standards allow for various M&A methods.
 Generally, for mergers, companies have the choice of keeping current book values or changing to fair values according to German reorganization law in their statutory financial statements.
 Acquisitions are accounted for based on the contribution made in exchange for economic control over the company or over assets and liabilities that constitute a branch of activity.
 In contrast to German GAAP, merger accounting is not allowed under IFRS; all business combinations must be accounted for as acquisitions.